GaloisInc/mctrace/release/README.md

 information for the call.
 Note that the instrumentation command produces a significant amount of DEBUG logs, that can be ignored at the moment.

-As mentioned above, an explicit `send` action will be implemented in a future version to allow probes to have more control over when data should be exfiltrated and this implicit call to `send` will be retired.
-The current test implementation of `send` pushes the set of telemetry variables, in a compact binary format, to the standard error (a more canonical implementation on an embedded device might push data to a bus).
+When probes call the DTrace `send` action, the current test implementation of `send` pushes the set of telemetry variables, in a compact binary format, to the standard error.
 A script `extractor.py` has been included with the image to help interpret this data.

-To invoke the instrumented binary and extract data:
+To invoke the instrumented binary and use the `extractor.py` script to decode any emitted telemetry:

     /mctrace-test/examples/full/read-write-syscall-PPC.4.inst 2>&1 >/dev/null | \
         extractor.py /mctrace-test/examples/full/read-write-syscall-PPC.4.json --extract --big-endian